DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Here we build or update TLAS.</br>
 `HitGroupStride` is a number of different ray types, in this tutorial we use two ray types: primary and shadow, In other cases you may add a secondary ray type to use optimized hit shaders for reflected rays.</br>
-`BindingMode` is a hit group location calculation mode. `HIT_GROUP_BINDING_MODE_PER_INSTANCE` allow you to bind single hit group for instance for different ray types, so it means each instance has offset as `HIT_GROUP_STRIDE * instance_index`.
+`BindingMode` is a hit group location calculation mode. `HIT_GROUP_BINDING_MODE_PER_INSTANCE` allows you to bind a single hit group for instance for different ray types, so it means each instance has offset as `HIT_GROUP_STRIDE * instance_index`.

 ```cpp
 BuildTLASAttribs Attribs;
 Attribs.HitGroupStride  = HIT_GROUP_STRIDE;
 Attribs.BindingMode     = HIT_GROUP_BINDING_MODE_PER_INSTANCE;
 ```

-Instance buffer will store instance data during TLAS build operation.
+Instance buffer will store instance data during the TLAS build operation.
-As well as for BLAS build operation, the scratch buffer must be at least `m_pTLAS->GetScratchBufferSizes()` bytes for building and updating.
+Similar to BLAS build operation, the scratch buffer must be at least `m_pTLAS->GetScratchBufferSizes()` bytes for building and updating.

 ```cpp
 Attribs.pInstances      = Instances;
 Attribs.InstanceCount   = _countof(Instances);